PREVIEW-Olympics-IOC top job up for grabs as VP Bach eyes win

 Former Olympic pole vault champion Sergei Bubka of Ukraine, Taiwan’s CK Wu and Swiss sports administrator Denis Oswald complete the lineup of IOC presidential candidates, the longest ever for an IOC election.

-The latter three, however, are seen as having only an outside chance of making it past the first rounds of voting, with bookmakers establishing Bach as the frontrunner ahead of this week’s IOC session in Buenos Aires, Argentina.
+The latter three, however, are seen as having only an outside chance of making it past the first rounds of voting, with bookmakers establishing Bach as the frontrunner ahead of the IOC session in Buenos Aires, Argentina in September.

 A former Olympic fencing gold medalist, Bach seems to tick all the boxes for the top Olympic job.
 A lawyer by profession with outstanding international contacts in the world of business, sport and politics, Bach has been a member since 1991.